wolfmanjm/TMC26XMotorTest/README.md

 # TMC26XMotorTest
-Modified from the trinamic version to talk gcode
+Modified from the trinamic version to talk gcode, and to work with the current version of ControlP5 and processing.

 original version is here:-